Kurt Dahle: Other musical endeavors

 Dahle has toured with New Pornographers bandmate Neko Case and played on her Grammy award nominated solo album, The Worse Things Get, the Harder I Fight, the Harder I Fight, the More I Love You.

 Other acts Dahle has also recorded and/or performed live with include; his brother Ryan Dahle's solo album, Stevie Jackson (Belle and Sebastian), Destroyer, Chris Walla (Death Cab for Cutie), Kathryn Calder, the Evaporators, the Awkward Stage, Bloody Chicletts, Zuckerbaby, My Oldest Friend, the Choir Practice, Nathan, Mother Mother, The Floydian Device, the Tennessee Twin, Mark Kleiner Power Trio, Fancey and Flash Bastard.

 As a record producer he has worked with Bloody Chicletts, the Gay, Pokiok Falls, Chris Kelly, and the Organ.
 Kurt also worked on the self-titled album by the Choir Practice, and Heaven Is for Easy Girls by the Awkward Stage, both released with Mint Records.

 Growing up in Saskatchewan, Dahle listened to The Poppy Family on the radio and lists them as a major influence to his musical taste.
 In 1999, Dahle sent an email to the Juno Award committee threatening to kill himself if The Poppy Family wasn’t inducted into the Canadian Music Hall of Fame; “I never got a reply.
 I guess they didn’t care if I killed myself.
 But that’s how big a fan I am.” he said.
 In 2014, Dahle joined The Poppy Family, to perform together at the Khatsahlano festival.

 In 2018, Dahle played saxophone, keyboards and performed background vocals for Slow on their reunion tour.

 Paiste cymbals are Dahle's choice and has stated he loves their shimmery sound.
 Bun E Carlos from Cheap Trick, Clem Burke, Bobby Graham and Dinky Diamond are some of Dahle's favourite drummers.

 Personal life

 Dahle lives in Vancouver and has two sons with Coco Culbertson of The Choir Practice.

-Some of Dahle's favourite bands include The Kinks and The Poppy Family.
 Dahle has an interest in photography, in particular Fuji cameras.